 Ian Vandewalker serves as counsel for the Brennan Center’s Democracy Program where he works on voting rights and campaign finance reform.
 He has authored or co-authored nationally recognized reports and articles, including Stronger Parties, Stronger Democracy: Rethinking Reform (September 2015) and a recurring series of analyses of spending in U.S. Senate elections.
 His work has been featured in press outlets across the nation, including The New York Times, The Washington Post, National Public Radio, MSNBC, Newsweek, and the Los Angeles Times.
 He has also published academic articles in the fields of election law and civil liberties.

-Prior to joining the Brennan Center, he served as a legal fellow at the Center for Reproductive Rights, where he litigated constitutional cases in state and federal courts across the country.
+Prior to joining the Brennan Center, Mr. Vandewalker served as a legal fellow at the Center for Reproductive Rights, where he litigated constitutional cases in state and federal courts across the country.
 Before that, Mr. Vandewalker served as the Rockefeller Brothers Fund Fellow in Nonprofit Law at the Vera Institute of Justice and clerked for the Honorable Frederic Block of the Eastern District of New York.
-He earned his JD cum laude in 2008 from New York University School of Law, where he served as a senior articles editor for the NYU Review of Law and Social Change.
-During law school, he was an Arthur Garfield Hays Civil Liberties Fellow; his areas of focus for the fellowship were the First Amendment and reproductive rights.
-He holds an M.A. in philosophy from Indiana University and a B.A. from New College of Florida.
+He earned his JD cum laude in 2008 from New York University School of Law, where he was an Arthur Garfield Hays Civil Liberties Fellow.
+He holds a master’s degree in philosophy from Indiana University and a bachelor’s degree from New College of Florida.

-- August 1, 2015Analysis
+- August 31, 2016Analysis

-- 1 of 6
+- 1 of 8